celery/celery/docs/django/first-steps-with-django.rst

 arguments, but it will do for demonstration, and it is referred to in many parts of the Celery documentation.

+.. admonition:: Relative Imports

+    You have to consistent in how you import the task module, e.g. if you have ``project.app`` in ``INSTALLED_APPS`` then you also need to import the tasks ``from project.app`` or else the names of the tasks will be different.

+    See :ref:`task-naming-relative-imports`

 Starting the worker process
 ===========================